lowRISC/lowrisc-site/content/docs/untether-v0.2/kc705-sim.md

 An FPGA simulation is provided using the Xilinx ISim simulator.
 However, due to the lack of behavioural models for all peripherals, this FPGA simulation covers only part of the whole SoC.

    * All part of the Rocket cores, L1/L2 caches and on-chip interconnects are simulated.
-   * A full DDR3 simulation model is available from XIlinx, but extremely slow.
+   * A full DDR3 simulation model is available from Xilinx (disabled by default) but extremely slow.
    * A behavioural DDR3 simulation is provided using SystemVerilog DPI interfaces (chosen in default).
    * In simulation, both UART and SD (SPI) I/Os are constantly driven or open.